-For more information about forex losses, visit our website or see question D15 in TaxPack 2005 supplement.
+For more information about forex losses, visit our website or see question D15 in TaxPack 2006 supplement.

-You should also include capital and other non-deductible items (including debt deductions denied by thin capitalisation rules) shown here at !!
-Expense reconciliation adjustments in the Reconciliation items section of item P8 on your schedule.
-See Reconciliation adjustments on page 36 for more information.
+You should also include capital and other nondeductible items (including debt deductions denied by thin capitalisation rules) shown here at H Expense reconciliation adjustments in the Reconciliation items section of item P8 on your schedule.
+See Income and expense reconciliation adjustments on page 36 for more information.